mozilla/gecko-dev/docs/performance/memory/heap_scan_mode.md

     `XRE_GetProcessType()`, so adjust as needed.
 -   Finally, the `--dmd` option need to be passed in so that DMD will be run. `--mode=scan` is needed so that when we get a DMD log the entire contents of each block of memory is saved for later analysis.
+If you aren't running Firefox through `mach`, you can activate DMD directly with an environment variable with `DMD="--mode=scan"`.

 With that command line in hand, you can start Firefox.
 Be aware that this may take multiple minutes if you have optimization disabled.